iferdel/sensor-data-streaming-pubsub/README.md

 The core of this solution is based on an **event-driven** architecture using a **pub/sub** pattern at its core, making **distributed system** possible.
 Nevertheless, as with any other system, an **hybrid** approach is required, such as relying on **point-to-point** communication for the interaction with the sensor cluster thorugh a command line tooling *iotctl* which communicates with an *api* that enables a controlled interaction with the database and message broker.

-The services defined in the project are the following:
+### The services defined in the project are the following:
 <dl>
   <dt><code>iotctl</code></dt>
-  <dd>command line tool to interact remotely with cluster of nodes (it communicates point-to-point to iot-api service)</dd>
+  <dd>Command line tool to interact remotely with cluster of nodes (it communicates point-to-point to iot-api service)</dd>
-</dl>

-`iot-api`
+  <dt><code>iot-api</code></dt>
-: api that interacts through https with commands sent from iotctl uses.
+  <dd>API that interacts through https with commands sent from iotctl uses.
 It takes care of the auth, for example.
 It accepts post and get requests.
-On the other hand, it also publishes messages to rabbitmq and interacts with the database to get up to date information to inform back to iotctl users.
+On the other hand, it also publishes messages to rabbitmq and interacts with the database to get up to date information to inform back to iotctl users.</dd>

-`sensor-simulation`
+  <dt><code>sensor-simulation</code></dt>
-: simulates an accelerometer, it consumes commands sent from iot-api and publishes its logs (like booting logs), the sensor serial number for registration of the sensor into the database aswell as the measurement values.
+  <dd>Simulates an accelerometer, it consumes commands sent from iot-api and publishes its logs (like booting logs), the sensor serial number for registration of the sensor into the database aswell as the measurement values.</dd>

-`sensor-registry`
+  <dt><code>sensor-registry</code></dt>
-: it consumes the sensor information about serial number, like a 'look, I'm sensor with serial number xxxx, if I'm not in the database, go register me so i can start sending measurements".
+  <dd>It consumes the sensor information about serial number, like a 'look, I'm sensor with serial number xxxx, if I'm not in the database, go register me so i can start sending measurements".</dd>

-`sensor-logs-ingester`
+  <dt><code>sensor-logs-ingester</code></dt>
-: it consumes the sensor logs and saves them into a .log file to further processing in a centralized manner.
+  <dd>It consumes the sensor logs and saves them into a .log file to further processing in a centralized manner.</dd>

-`sensor-measurements-ingester`
+  <dt><code>sensor-measurements-ingester</code></dt>
-: it consumes the sensor(s) measurements and insert them into the postgres/timescaledb instance.
+  <dd>It consumes the sensor(s) measurements and insert them into the postgres/timescaledb instance.</dd>
+</dl>

 These services are dependant of other software such as the message broker, a database that would handle timeseries data with ease and a visualization tool to real-time monitoring.